RealBlueta/pq.py/README.md

-# pq.py
+# pq.js
-PQ is a langauge written in Python.
+PQ is a langauge written in Python (ported to Javascript).
 It is a W.I.P.

 # Usage
-> python pq.py [file-name].pq
+> node . [file-name].pq